 Franciscan missionaries are credited with being the first to plant palm trees in California for ornamental purposes.
 By the turn of the 20th century, Southern California gardeners were hot for exotic palm trees and introduced them to the area.

 The 1932 World Olympics in Los Angeles is believed by some historians to be the reason for palms being planted along streets and pretty much every public park and gathering place in the city.
 This beautification project gave jobs to some 400 unemployed men during the Great Depression.
 Approximately 40,000 Mexican fan palm trees were planted along 150 miles of city streets.
 Since then, they've become an icon of the region, along with the Hollywood sign, beaches, etc.Continue to 5 of 11 below.

 05 of 11

 06 of 11

 Everyone knows that you water a tree at its base.
 Palms are no different, but shooting that hose up to its leaves also is beneficial, helping to knock off the dust and to dislodge insects such as scale, mites, and mealybugs that like to hide out in the long stems of some palms.
 Washing also provides much-needed humidity, since most palms are grown in dry regions.

 08 of 11

 Younger palm trees prefer shade and most varieties will tolerate it when mature.
 Planting new palms under the canopy of other trees will protect their tender fronds.Continue to 9 of 11 below.

 09 of 11

 10 of 11

 Trimming palm fronds is part of what keeps tree-trimming companies busy throughout the year, but this can be dangerous or even fatal work.
 Deaths have occurred when tree cutters have been suffocated by fronds that have slid down onto the worker and immobilized them.
-When this occurs, it's almost impossible for a worker to remove the fronds, because their body is pinned against the trunk with hundreds of pounds of pressure from the fronds.
-The fronds can force a worker's head and chin to his chest, resulting in suffocation.
+When this occurs, it's almost impossible for a worker to remove the fronds, because his or her body is pinned against the trunk with hundreds of pounds of pressure from the fronds.
+The fronds can force a worker's head and chin to his or her chest, resulting in suffocation.